pantsbuild/actions/init-pants/README.md

 ## Usage Example

 Here is an example of how to use this action in a workflow.
-Please note that you should check whether the `v10` tag is in fact the latest tagged release of these actions, and update accordingly if it is not.
+Please note that you should check whether the `v10` tag is in fact the latest tagged release of these actions, and update accordingly if it is not to either a more recent tag or a known-good commit on `main` (but not `main` directly!)..

 ```yaml
       - name: Initialize Pants